Cognigy/Documentation/docs/en/docs/ai/installation/prerequisites.md

 If you plan to set up a Kubernetes environment in a private data center, or there are some networking restrictions applied in your public cloud setup, make sure that all valid HTTP methods (GET, POST, DELETE, etc.) are not blocked by any firewall rules between Kubernetes nodes and Internet in both directions.
 Our product heavily relies on WebSocket protocol, thus ensure that any network appliances (web proxies, DPI engines, firewalls) between Kubernetes nodes and Internet support WebSocket connections and are configured to handle such connections properly.

 ???+ attention
     Please note, that we will not be able to provide any support on setting up any aforementioned network-related prerequisites.
-Please contact a net- work/system administrator or a related team of your organization for further support.
+Please contact a net-work/system administrator or a related team of your organization for further support.

 ???+ attention
     While an installation on Windows servers might be possible, we neither support Windows as an OS nor test our product on Windows servers.
 We will not be able to provide any support for our product if you pick Windows as an OS.